How We Work

 Center of Excellence

-A Strategy Sprint often surfaces more worthwhile work than any company can act on through a report alone.
+A Discovery / Analysis Sprint often surfaces more worthwhile work than any company can act on through a report alone.
 People across the organization are already experimenting — mapping workflows, testing automations, prototyping tools, and asking where AI should fit.
 The energy is real, but it is usually scattered.
 Each person builds in isolation, constrained by capacity, with no mechanism to connect what they are doing to what others are doing.

 A Center of Excellence gives that energy a home.
+It is the mechanism that turns scattered opportunity into a governed implementation pipeline.

 What It Is